Seisna/nix-system-services-hardened/README.md

 user@1000.service                          4.8 OK        🙂
 wpa_supplicant.service                     2.7 OK        🙂
 ```

----
-Usefull commands:
+## ⌨️ Commands

 * Check service log: `journalctl -u SERVICE_NAME`
 * Check service security: `systemd-analyze security SERVICE_NAME`
 * Check services security: `systemd-analyze security`

----
-Just a repo to show you how i hardened my nixos config 🙂.\
+## :book: Note
+1. Why i did it:
+    * I didn't find any repo which provide hardened system service configs.
+    * So the idea merged i my head to do it for nix lovers and others.
+2. What you can find inside this repo:
+    * Each system service config file for listed above.
+3. Keep in mind:
-I know it's not perfect, i want to give you help because during my hardening, i didn't find any repo that provide example file.\
+    * I know it's not perfect, i want to give you help that i couldn't find.
-If you want to suggest any improvement, make a PR.
+    * If you want to suggest any improvement, make a PR.
-If you find any error, make an issue.
+    * If you find any error, make an issue.

+## 📜 License

+Apache License - see the [LICENSE](LICENSE) file for details.

+## 💝 Acknowledgements

-Love u guys 💜.
+Love u guys 💜.\
+Buy me a coffe if you've a mind to: `1CJwob8qgoX7e897fupbyu3VbATMkgBpwM`